Arvolear/ecdsa-quirks/README.md

 ecdsa-quirks --m1 "<some message>" --m2 "<some other message>" [--eip191]
 ```

-The tool will log the private key and generated signatures via that private key.
+The tool will log the private key and generated signatures via that private key that are the same for the specified messages.

 ## Disclaimer

-The tool is based on [this research paper](https://www.di.ens.fr/david.pointcheval/Documents/Papers/2002_cryptoA.pdf).
+The implementation is based on [this research paper](https://www.di.ens.fr/david.pointcheval/Documents/Papers/2002_cryptoA.pdf).
 Please check it out to understand the math behind.